VIC.GOV.AU | Policy and Advisory Library

 • assist with administrative support where required

-The focus of the SEIL’s work will depend upon the needs of the network, and may include:
+The focus of the SEIL’s work will depend upon the needs of the school network, and may include:

 • connector – brokers relationships to help networks nurture their strengths, bridge areas of development and pursue greater opportunities